Pierre-He/Pierre-He/README.md

 🤺 About me
 -----
 A software engineer that was once dreaming of being a professionnal illustrator.
 Even thought he is not, the artistic eye can still be applied to a website design.
-This is the chance to safely incorporate passion into a technical field.
+This is his chance to safely incorporate passion into a technical field.

 🧰 My Tools (still learning !)